The-Sycorax/DenaroWalletClient/README.md

             * `from <options>`: Specifies the sender's details.
                 * `-wallet`: Specifies the wallet filename.
 Defaults to the `./wallets/` directory if no specific filepath is provided.
-                * `-password`: The password for the specified wallet.
+                * `-password`: The password of the specified wallet.
 Required for wallets that are encrypted.
                 * `-2fa-code`: Optional Two-Factor Authentication code for encrypted wallets that have 2FA enabled.
 Should be the 6-digit code generated from an authenticator app.
                 * `-address`: The address from which Denaro will be sent.